 THE REVIEW PROCESS

-- review of the manuscript by two members of the Publications Board to assess the originality and importance of the manuscript's contribution to its field of scholarship.
+- a review of the manuscript by two members of the Publications Board to assess the originality and importance of the manuscript's contribution to its field of scholarship.

-- assessment by a third, external reviewer who is an expert in the appropriate field of study.
+- an assessment by a third, external reviewer who is an expert in the appropriate field of study.

 Manuscript appraisers are asked to consider specific questions when assessing manuscripts: